Azure/azure-db-benchmarking/cosmos/scripts/chaos/cosmosdb_client_network_chaos_tool/readme.md

 | cosmosDBEndpoint| The endpoint URL of the Cosmos DB account
 |databaseId| The ID of the Cosmos DB database
 |containerId| The ID of the Cosmos DB container
-|faultRegion| The region where the fault will be induced
+|faultRegion| The region where the fault will be induced.
 |durationOfFaultInMinutes| The duration of the fault in minutes.
 |cosmosDBIdentityClientId| The client ID of the managed identity used for authentication between Client VM and Cosmos DB account.
 If cosmosDBServicePrincipalClientSecret and cosmosDBServicePrincipalTenantId are also provided, cosmosDBIdentityClientId will be used as the Client ID for the service principal which will be used for auth.
 |chaosStudioSubscriptionId| The subscription ID of the Azure Chaos Studio